 1. Employees shall make every attempt to determine the owner of found property and have the property returned.
 The employee taking actual, initial control of property which is found and/or recovered and not needed for evidentiary purposes shall be responsible for doing so.
-(PLEAC 3.6.1)(f)

-- 2. If the found property is returned, the owner shall sign a printed/hardcopy of the ALERT Property Record.
-The ALERT Property File module for that record shall be updated to reflect the return.
-(PLEAC 3.6.1)(q) - 3.
-If the property is not released prior to the employee going off duty, the property shall be secured in the temporary evidence locker. - 4.
-All efforts to determine ownership shall be documented in the narrative of the incident report.
-These efforts may include but are not limited to: - a.
-JNET inquiries - b.
-Search of the ALERT Master Name File and other appropriate databases - c.
-Messages to other University departments and law enforcement agencies - 5.
-Once determined, the identity of the owner of any property/evidence shall be noted in the Incident Report and the property record along with what attempts were made to notify the owner.
-If the owner was previously unknown, upon learning the identity of the owner, the employee shall make an attempt to notify the owner and document all pertinent information, including the attempt(s), in a supplement report. - G. Employees shall make appropriate inquiries to the JNET/NCIC/ CLEAN system regarding all serialized or identifiable items of property/evidence to determine if the property/evidence has been reported stolen.
-The results of the inquiry shall be noted in the incident report narrative. - 1.
-If the inquiry results in a positive "hit," the employee shall make appropriate inquiries with the originating agency and complete the necessary paperwork. - 2.
-Information regarding the disposition of property evidence found to be stolen shall be included in the incident report and the property record.
+(PLEAC 3.6.1)(f) 2.
+If the found property is returned, the owner shall sign a printed/hardcopy of the ALERT Property Record.
+The

+ALERT Property File module for that record shall be updated to reflect the return.
+(PLEAC 3.6.1)(g)

+3. If the property is not released prior to the employee going off duty, the property shall be secured in the temporary evidence locker.

+4. All efforts to determine ownership shall be documented in the narrative of the incident report.
+These efforts may include but are not limited to:

+a.
+JNET inquiries

+b.
+Search of the ALERT Master Name File and other appropriate databases c.
+Messages to other University departments and law enforcement agencies

+5. Once determined, the identity of the owner of any property/evidence shall be noted in the Incident Report and the property record along with what attempts were made to notify the owner.
+If the owner was previously unknown, upon learning the identity of the owner, the employee shall make an attempt to notify the owner and document all pertinent information, including the attempt(s), in a supplemental report.

+G. Employees shall make appropriate inquiries to the JNET/NCIC/ CLEAN system regarding all serialized or identifiable items of property/evidence to determine if the property/evidence has been reported stolen.
+The results of the inquiry shall be noted in the incident report narrative.

+1. If the inquiry results in a positive "hit," the employee shall make appropriate inquiries with the originating agency and complete the necessary paperwork.

+2. Information regarding the disposition of property evidence found to be stolen shall be included in the incident report and the property record.